Adult Probation Officer Frequently Asked Questions

 As stated on the job posting, assignments will be based on the needs of the department.
 As our needs are constantly changing, you will not receive an assignment until the end of the academy.
 Most Probation Officers will start in the Central Field; the Northern boundary is Cactus Road, the Southern boundary is Pecos Road, the West boundary is 43rd Avenue and the East boundary is 64th Street.

 The Maricopa County Adult Probation Department employs over 700 Adult Probation Officers.
-The number of vacancies we have at any given time is constantly in flux due to several factors: promotions, retirements, demotions, relocations, resignations etc. Because the hiring process is so lengthy we will generally post this position at least 6 times a year in order to have candidates consistently available to fill our open vacancies.
+The number of vacancies we have at any given time is constantly in flux due to several factors: promotions, retirements, demotions, relocations, resignations etc.

 Yes.
 We are not directly associated with any other agencies and there is not an option to "transfer" from another location or to forego a portion of our hiring process.